hashicorp/terraform-provider-google/website/docs/r/monitoring_notification_channel.html.markdown

   to avoid a diff, Terraform will use the state value if it appears that the obfuscated value matches the state value in length/unobfuscated characters.
-However, Terraform will not detect a a diff if the obfuscated portion of the value was changed outside of Terraform.
+However, Terraform will not detect a diff if the obfuscated portion of the value was changed outside of Terraform.

 * `user_labels` -